 When you look at an individual article's record (click on the article's title from the list of search results), there are several things you should look at as noted in the image below.

-Figure 1.
-Shows the bibliographic information - the title of the article, author, journal in which it appeared, volume number, issue number, date and pages.
+Figure 3.
+Scroll down the page to find additional bibliographic information such as the volume number, issue number, and pages.
 This is the information you will need to write your citation.

-Figure 2.
-Shows the subject terms associated with this record.
-Just as in the case with the results in HillSearch, subject terms can help you refine your search by using the same terminology as the database.
+Figure 4: Shows the subject terms associated with this record.
+Subject terms can help you refine your search by using the same terminology as the database.

-Figure 3.
-Shows the abstract.
-The abstract provides you with a three to four sentence synopsis of the article.
+Figure 5: Shows the abstract.
+The abstract provides you with a brief synopsis of the article.
 When reviewing a large results set, abstracts are a time saver, allowing you to quickly disregard items that aren't helpful or relevant.